Responsibility

 Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (the “Sustainable Finance Disclosure Regulation”) came into force on 10 March 2021.
 To comply with its obligations under the Sustainable Finance Disclosure Regulation, Aermont Capital Management S.à.r.l. has published the following disclosures which contain certain information regarding its approach to the integration of sustainability risks and the consideration of adverse impacts on sustainability factors.

-It should be noted however that the financial sector does not currently have fully established methodologies and tools to measure and manage carbon emissions across all types of financing activities and sectors and the related regulations and standards may be inconsistent and continue to develop.
-Accordingly, there is no guarantee that these targets will be reached.
+2These targets apply to projects commenced after 2021 (reflecting the date targets were set).
+The financial sector does not currently have fully established methodologies and tools to measure and manage carbon emissions across all types of financing activities and sectors.
+The related regulations and standards may be inconsistent and continue to develop.
+There is no guarantee that these targets will be reached.
 We will work to expand our approach as industry practice and regulations develop.
-1